Light rail construction in Bellevue

 - I-90/Seattle-Mercer Island Segment: From International District/Chinatown Station to the East end of the East Channel Bridge.
 This segment includes the Judkins Park Station (in Seattle) and the Mercer Island Station (in Mercer Island).

-Approximately five miles of light rail trackway are being built in Bellevue.
+Approximately five miles of light rail trackway were being built in Bellevue.
 View a comparison of aerial footage captured in May 2020 of the East Link alignment in Bellevue with the animation of the light rail created in 2014 when the project was designed to 60 percent.

 - Aerial footage of the East Link alignment in Bellevue (May 2020)